rmraya/OpenXLIFF/src/com/maxprograms/converters/json/README.md

 # JSON Filter Configuration Files

-Configuration files for JSON filter are defined in a JSON file that contains two arrays and five optional boolean keys:
+Configuration files for JSON filter are defined in a JSON file that contains three arrays and five optional boolean keys:

 - `traslatable`: array of JSON objects that define translatable keys
 - `ignorable`: array of strings listing ignorable keys
+- `htmlIgnore`: array of strings listing HTML 5 custom elements that should not be converted to inline tags
 - `parseEntities`: boolean value indicating whether HTML entitites should be converted to Unicode characters.
 Default: `false`
 - `trimTags`: send initial/trailing tags to skeleton when possible.
 Default: `true`
 - `mergeTags`: merge adjacent tags.
 Default: `true`